QMJackals/Cannibal-Island/README.md

 # Cannibal Island
 ### Credits
-This game was designed and created by Mohammed Abubakar, Yesh Chandiramani, Supachai Mangkud, and Paul-Sebastian Niga
+This game was designed and developed by Mohammed Abubakar, Yesh Chandiramani, Supachai Mangkud, and Paul-Sebastian Niga

-### How to Play
+### Story
-- WASD for player movement
-- Spacebar to jump
-- Mouse/Trackpad cursor for rotating the camera field of view
-- Mouse/Trackpad **Left Click** for melee combat
-- Mouse/Trackpad **Right Click** for range combat
+You find yourself stranded on a deserted island, equipped with only a simple knife and a makeshift bow.
+After aimlessly wandering around for a few days, you establish a campsite and set up an SOS signal - in the hope that passing ships may rescue you.
+The island seems relatively peaceful during the day, but come nightfall, the babaric inhabitants roam the land and have only one thing on their mind - fresh meat.
+Defend yourself against the relentless cannibal horde and survive long enough for the much-anticipated rescue.
+Don't waste daylight - navigate your surroundings and explore the expanses to uncover the hidden secrets that reveal the terrifying past of **Cannibal Island**.

+*Just be sure not to become part of it...*

 ### Where to Play
 - The prototype **(v0.3)** can be played **[here](https://qmjackals.github.io/Cannibal-Island-Builds/v0.3/)**.
-- The current, up-to-date build **(v0.5)** can be played **[here](https://qmjackals.github.io/Cannibal-Island-Builds/v0.5/)**.
+- The current, up-to-date build **(v1.0)** can be played **[here](https://qmjackals.github.io/Cannibal-Island-Builds/v1.0/)**.

-### Story
+### How to Play
-You are stranded on a seemingly deserted island with only a bow, knife, and arrows.
-You have to survive until the rescue ship comes by.
-During the day, you are safe; but at night, the Cannibals who inhabit the island come for you.
-Your mission is to defend yourself against the Cannibals and survive long enough to get on the rescue ship.
-Good luck and see you on the other side!
+- **WASD** for player movement
+- **Spacebar** to jump
+- Mouse/Trackpad for rotating the camera field of view
+- **Left Click** for melee combat
+- **Right Click** for ranged combat
+- **R** to swap ranged ammo type